kduma-OSS/LV-polish-validator-rules/README.md

 polish Validation rules for Laravel 5.X Validator

 # Setup
-Add the package to the require section of your composer.json and run `composer update`

-    "kduma/polish-validator": "^1.1"
+You can install the package via composer:

+    composer require kduma/polish-validator

+If you are using Laravel 5.5, the service provider will automatically be discovered.

-Then add the Service Provider to the providers array in `config/app.php`:
+On earlier versions, you need to do that manually.
+You must add the Service Provider to the providers array in `config/app.php`:

     KDuma\Validator\PolishValidatorRulesServiceProvider::class,